Brioche Donuts (VIDEO)

 Fruity jams, pastry cream or chocolate ganache.
 You name it.
 Use my homemade vanilla bean diplomat cream filling from my Éclair Cake recipe.
 It’s amazing!

-How to serve donuts.
+How to serve Brioche Donuts

 My favorite way to serve brioche donuts is tossed in sugar while they are still warm.
 Enjoy with tea or coffee for an extra special moment.

-How to store leftover brioche donuts.
+How to store leftover Brioche Donuts

 Brioche Donuts.